Looking to build your accounting or bookkeeping firm? Of course you are.

 Business International networking events are a great way not only to network, but also gain confidence in talking about what you do as a business.
 Are you closing the books or are you leading the way in cloud accounting?
 It’s all about your narrative.

 Speak to local industry event organisers to find out when the next meeting is being arranged so you can start to build relationships and get referred.

 Social media is a good source of new clients, like being engaged in business groups and on Facebook.Lee Duffield, All In Advisory

 Now, we’re not suggesting you spend all day on Snapchat or Instagram, but a touch of social media can do wonders for your brand image.
 Whether it’s sharing relevant content for SME owners or even giving a sneak-peek into

 If you already are, great, but if you’re not you could be missing out on lots of prospective work.
 Once you’ve found your niche you can stay active in the relevant online communities, whether it’s on industry message boards, Facebook groups, Twitter or LinkedIn.
 It’s an easy way to ask and answer quickly and in an open forum where you can speak to thousands of people at one time.

 So there you have it.
 Our Top 10 ways to win new clients is complete.

 For more content like this, join the discussion on our global partner community Orange Select.
-Receipt Bank partners across the world share their best practices on everything from automation and workflows to workplace wellbeing.
+Dext partners across the world share their best practices on everything from automation and workflows to workplace wellbeing.